 The PIABC Level 5 Diploma in Packaging Technology is a foundation degree level course that is internationally recognised as the premier qualification in the packaging industry.

-Our newly developed course, based on the revised specification released in 2022, prepares learners to take responsibility for packaging operations at any level through the supply chain and can lead to higher level study.
-We offer a number of course options that all feature guidance and support throughout the learning journey and the option of undertaking a study tour where you can see the packaging industry in action.
+Our newly developed course, based on the revised specification released in 2022, prepares learners to take responsibility for packaging operations at any level through the supply chain and can lead to Higher level study.
+Our blended learning course features guidance and support throughout the learning journey and the option of undertaking a study tour where you can see the packaging industry in action.

 Diploma students come from a variety of backgrounds and disciplines but they all share a desire to broaden and deepen their knowledge and understanding of the packaging industry.

 The Diploma is a Level 5 qualification (foundation degree level) so learners should expect a challenging and rigourous course that explores the packaging industry in detail.
 We would normally expect those wishing to undertake the course to have a minimum of 1 GCE A-level and 5 GCSEs at grade A–C, or equivalent, including one science subject, or to have previously graduated from our PIABC Level 3 Certificate in Packaging course.
 Industrial experience can be used as an alternative to formal qualifications and we expect all learners to have good communication, numeracy and IT skills.